Digital-Data-Co/forge-docs/src/administration-guide/configuration/env-vars.md

 ## Application environment for apps (Ansible, Terraform, etc.)

-Semaphore can pass environment variables to application processes (Ansible, Terraform/OpenTofu, Python, PowerShell, etc.).
+Forge can pass environment variables to application processes (Ansible, Terraform/OpenTofu, Python, PowerShell, etc.).
 There are two related options:

 - `env_vars` / `SEMAPHORE_ENV_VARS`: static key-value pairs that will be set for app processes.
 - `forwarded_env_vars` / `SEMAPHORE_FORWARDED_ENV_VARS`: a list of variable names the server will forward from its own process environment.